Best internet radios for 2020

 Some smart speakers, such as the Amazon Echo Show, can also be controlled through their in-built touchscreen if you prefer, as well as with your voice.

 Many smart speakers have scored well in our tests, so give you more options to consider when looking to access internet radio.

 See our full list of smart speaker reviews to find a model for you, with great-sounding ones starting from only around £90.

-Listening to internet radio through a web browser or smartphone app
+Listening to internet radio through a smartphone apps or a web browser

-If you don’t mind not having a dedicated device, or want to see whether internet radio is for you before spending any money, you can access internet radio through apps on a mobile device, a web browser on your computer or mobile device, and media players such as Windows Media Player.
+If you don’t mind not having a dedicated device, or want to see whether internet radio is for you before spending any money, you can access internet radio through apps on a mobile device, a web browser on your computer, or through media players such as Windows Media Player.

-You can also download apps to your mobile device for free that will give you access, such as BBC iPlayer Radio, Radioplayer and TuneIn Radio.
+You can download apps to your mobile device for free that will give you access, such as BBC iPlayer Radio, Radioplayer and TuneIn Radio.
 Many of these apps (as well as the websites of radio stations) will also let you catch up on programmes from the last week or month.

 See our guide to internet radio for more information on what it is, its benefits and how to listen.